Cyclone Gati hits Somalia as country’s strongest storm on record after explosive intensification

 A broad four to eight inches of rainfall accompanied the system through northern Somalia, the driest part of the country, drenching desert regions with a year or two’s worth of rainfall in just a matter of hours to a couple of days.
 Rains also swept through the Gulf of Aden and brushed up against Yemen.

-On Saturday evening, Gati had just surpassed the 39 mph threshold of tropical storm status, churning west towards Somalia.
+On Saturday evening, Gati had just surpassed the 39 mph threshold of tropical storm status, churning west toward Somalia.
 Overnight, though, its winds increased to 45 mph, and a bout of extremely rapid intensification quickly ensued.
-As the sun rose Sunday, winds were at 115 mph, marking a 70 mph increase in six hours’ time.
+As the sun rose Sunday, winds were at 115 mph, marking a 70 mph increase in six hours.

 A contributor to Gati’s rapid intensification was its small size, which allowed the storm to respond quickly to changes in the surrounding environment and hastily gain strength.

-Sam Lillo, a postdoctoral researcher with the National Oceanic and Atmospheric Administration (NOAA), noted that Gati’s rate of strengthening is unheard of not only for the western Arabian Sea, but for the entire Indian Ocean.
-Two other cyclones on record had jumped by 65 mph in twelve hours.
+Sam Lillo, a postdoctoral researcher with the National Oceanic and Atmospheric Administration (NOAA), noted that Gati’s rate of strengthening is unheard of not only for the western Arabian Sea but for the entire Indian Ocean.
+Two other cyclones on record had jumped by 65 mph in 12 hours.
 Both of those storms did so in the Bay of Bengal, where the ocean basin’s strongest storms are typically located.

-Even more impressive is the fact that Gani reached its maximum intensity at 10.3 degrees north, farther south than any other Indian Ocean cyclone on record.
+Even more impressive is that Gati reached its maximum intensity at 10.3 degrees north, farther south than any other Indian Ocean cyclone on record.

 Residents in coastal Somalia may have been caught off guard by the ferocity of the storm, unmatched by any other system in Somali history.
 Winds of 62 to 69 mph were predicted in a joint forecast issued by the Somalia Water and Land Information Management and the United Nations.

-“Destruction of property and infrastructure including roads, buildings and boats due to the strong winds,” was also anticipated.
-The bulletin urged fishermen and mariners, industries which comprise the majority of Somalia’s coastal economy, to evacuate the water and move inland.
+“Destruction of property and infrastructure including roads, buildings and boats due to the strong winds” was also anticipated.
+The bulletin urged fishermen and mariners, industries that make up the majority of Somalia’s coastal economy, to evacuate the water and move inland.

 In a display of elegance and discomfiting natural power, Gati was one of two tropical systems pinwheeling through the western Indian Ocean simultaneously.
-A second well-formed whirl, likely a tropical depression, orbited Gati to the east.
+A second well-formed whirl, probably a tropical depression, orbited Gati to the east.
 The interaction between the two tempests played a role in helping steer Gati farther to the south, driving it directly into northern Somalia on an atypical route.

 Rapid intensification becoming more frequent